-Allen Coates had one of the most dominating seasons in the track's history when he won an amazing 13 Late Model feature events, including the first three of the season and four straight during the month of August.
-His season total was second in the division only to Phil Rondeau's 14 in 1989.
-Coates also swept the 3 extra distance events, winning the season opening 50 lapper during the Modified Nationals as well as the 100 lappers for the mid-season Pepsi 300 and the season ending Finale.
+Allen Coates had one of the most dominating seasons in the track’s history when he won an amazing 13 Late Model feature events, including the first three of the season and four straight during the month of August.
+His season total was second in the division only to Phil Rondeau‘s 14 in 1989.
+Coates also swept the 3 extra distance events, winning the season-opening 50 lapper during the Modified Nationals plus the 100 lappers for the mid-season Pepsi 300 and the season-ending Finale.
 Despite his numerous trips to victory lane, he only won the points championship by 38 points over Rondeau – a 5-time winner himself.
-Joey Coates, Allen's brother, added a Late Model win on May 30th, giving the family 14 trophies for the season.
+Joey Coates, Allen’s brother, added a Late Model win on May 30th, giving the family 14 trophies for the season.

 Jeff Pearl beat the Gada brothers (Dennis & Mike) in the final point standings to capture the SK Modified track championship, winning 2 features along the way.
 He was the second consecutive SK track champion to join their father on the Speedbowl Champions list.
 Jeff’s dad Jerry Pearl won the 1993 SK title.
 Bert Marvin was awarded the victory for the season opening 200-lapper during the Budweiser Modified Nationals when apparent winner Ted Christopher was disqualified for an illegal transmission.
 TC did however win the 100-lap portion of the Pepsi 300 in July while teenager Eric Berndt won the season ending 100 lap event during the Finale.